 Click here to find the pro-life rosaries.

-Pro-Life At Our Parish
+Respect Life At Our Parish

 Pro-Life Rosary and Breakfast

-Parishioners gather following daily Mass, which begins at 8:00 am, on the first Wednesday of each month to pray the pro-life rosary.
+Join our Respect Life Ministry and others as we gather following daily Mass, which begins at 8:00 am, on the first Wednesday of each month to pray the pro-life rosary.
 Participants then go out to eat together at a local restaurant.

 Respect Life Month